 Michael Geller, local architect, spoke during a city council meeting that balcony spaces were not used often due to inclement weather.
 “The retractable glass panel could protect the balconies from wind, rain, and air pollution as well as noise form transit”.
 By adding another layer of protection will help with insulation reducing energy costs.

 In the past, balconies were included in the FSR calculation.
 As a result, developer avoided building balconies at all cost because homebuyer value interior more because of usability.
 It was until 1964 that balconies were exempt from FSR, but only 8% of the unit’s total floor area.
 However, we are seeing more development building larger balconies than ever before and it is good news increasing overall effective living spaces.
-The proposal is still in early stages, we would like to this happen soon.
+The proposal is still in early stages, our team of Vancouver real estate advisors would like to this happen soon.